cuzv/RRNavigationBar/README.md

 If the viewController's view is activated, will take effect immediately, otherwise when `viewWillLayoutSubviews` called.

-For more information see the demo in project.
+For more information checkout the demo in project.

 ## Supported Methods